 It was sweltering by then, so our first stop was at the gelateria, and then on for another stroll around some of the craft and jewellery stores.
 I insisted on going into the branch of the Pratesi shoe store there.
 I grabbed myself a pair of nice salmon slip-ons, that I left over in Volterra – one less thing to pack for my return!
 Yay me!

 We had a quick peep inside the church here, but didn’t go into any of the museums.
 It’s a cute place, but small.
 We’d visited before, and then we’d paid to climb onto the walls, but not this time.

 Then back to Volterra, where I did the necessary after such a long, hot and thirsty day!

-We had a lighter meal of cold cuts and yummy pecorino aged in rosemary!
+We had a lighter meal of the arancine we bought in Siena (delicious and filling!), cold cuts and yummy pecorino aged in rosemary!
 So good with truffle-infused honey!

 The ladies were hot and exhausted after a long day out, but I still had cortisol (and beer, gelato and granita) to burn off, so I decided to go out an capture Volterra during the evening golden hour.
 I do this so rarely, so I really enjoyed the experience.
 Here, unsurprisingly, are some photos!

 And that was our day.
 To telly-watch, then bed!

 I captured a little of the day on video:

 I hope you enjoyed the read and the media… leave me a comment to let me know what you think, or if you plan on visiting Volterra soon!